RaspberryPiFoundation/sense-hat-curriculum/en-GB/timer/index.md

 + How many times can you type Code Club in 10 seconds?

 + Gather together a few classroom items such as erasers and pencils.
 You get 20 seconds to try and memorize them all.
-Then you close your eyes and have to identify the missing object in 10 seconds.
+Then you close your eyes while your partner removes an object.
+Can you identify the missing object in 10 seconds?